 Skullcap Herbal Use

-Skullcap is a powerful medicinal herb.
-Skullcap is used in the treatment of a wide range of nervous conditions including epilepsy, insomnia, hysteria, anxiety, delirium tremors, withdrawal from barbiturates and tranquilizers.
+Skullcap is used in herbalism for the treatment of a wide range of nervous conditions including epilepsy, insomnia, hysteria, anxiety, delirium tremors, withdrawal from barbiturates and tranquilizers.
 The infusion is given for nervous headaches, neuralgia and in headache arising from incessant coughing, pain, and inducing sleep when necessary, without any unpleasant symptoms following.
 Skullcap herb is currently being used as an alternative medicine to treat ADD and a number of nerve disorders.

 Cautions - Skullcap should be used with some caution since in overdose it causes giddiness, stupor, confusion and twitching.
 Skullcap has been linked to liver damage, though it is suspected that the source of damage was actually from Germander being substituted for Skullcap.
 Use in moderation and avoid if you have liver problems.

 Skullcap is a native North American perennial herb, found from New York to West Virginia and southward to South Carolina, Alabama and Missouri.
 Growing in rich woods, thickets, bluffs and along roadsides in wet ditches.
 Scutellaria lateriflora, the skullcap that is most used in herbal medicine, prefers a moist shady environment.
 Other species of Skullcap can be found in habitats ranging from deep woods to as sunny meadows.

 Skullcap root is a creeping short rhizome, which sends up hairy, square stems, 6 to 18 inches high, branched, or, in small specimens, nearly simple, with opposite leaves, heart-shaped at the base, 1/2 to 2 1/2 inches long, scalloped or toothed edges.
 The blue to lavender flowers are in racemes and grow from the leaf axils of the upper plant.
 They are hooded, tube shaped, and two lipped the upper lip being the hood and the lower lip having two shallow lobes.
 Scutellaria lateriflora is a weak stemmed plant that often lops over and forms new roots where it touches the ground.
 Other Skullcaps are more upright.
 Purple flowers bloom from May to August.
 All Skullcaps have this unique seed pod and distinctive hooded flowers.
 Skullcap leaf size and shapes vary widely amongst the species.
 Color of flowers range from red-violet to blue-violet often with white markings.